jcarenza/allisoncarenza/src/posts/a-wedding-of-joy.md

 ---
-title: 'A wedding of JOY!'
+title: "A wedding of JOY!"
-description: '<p>Lauren had been looking.
+description: "Lauren had been looking.
 Waiting for what felt like forever.
 Watching for Mr. Right to step into her life.
-And [&hellip;]</p>
+And "
-'
-publishDate: 'Dec 5, 2012'
+publishDate: "Dec 5, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/landm8.jpg'
+heroImage: "/media/landm8.jpg"
-alt: 'A wedding of JOY!'
+alt: "A wedding of JOY!"
-slug: 'a-wedding-of-joy'
+slug: "a-wedding-of-joy"
-category: ['Wedding Photos']
+category: ["Wedding Photos"]
-tags: ['Kansas City Wedding Photographer','Wedding Photography','Wedding Pictures']
+tags: ["Kansas City Wedding Photographer", "Wedding Photography", "Wedding Pictures"]
 ---

 <p style="text-align: center;">